newnightcoder/100daysofcode/R1D07/LOG DAY 7.md

 **what i learned:**
 - media queries aren't that much needed to make a site with images responsive!
 CSS GRID is amazing!!!
-- use of flexbox in the grid. it went well at some point until it didn't lol, so i used the float property instead and it worked!
+- use of flexbox in the grid. it went well at some point until it didn't lol, so i used the float property instead and it worked!!
 - i have difficulties with nested grid and flexbox in a grid...
 - how useful SASS really is. have to use it for real now.